jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

 had to perform some behind-the-scenes heroics to prevent it from being worse than it was.
 He is amazing, but the A/V was not.

-* The lines for the food trucks were too long in the morning, We had to push back the start time of the conference to make sure everyone got a chance to eat.
+* The lines for the breakfast food trucks were too long.
+We had to push back the start time of the conference to make sure everyone got a chance to eat.

 * We didn't advertise the ability to donate your swag or just donate directly to GDI enough, so many people didn't know they had that option.